-Keep your press in a warm, dry place until the specimens are dry (do this with any kind of press).
-It will take from 5 to 12 days.
+Keep your press in a warm, dry place until the specimens are dry.
+It usually takes 5 to 12 days.
+Favorable temperature and humidity will shorten the time.
 In cool, wet weather you can put the press near the stove or heat register, but do not put it where it will get too warm or become a fire danger.
+Here's a good tip: check the leaves on the second day to make sure they haven't wrinkled-it is not too late to straighten them out.